matkoniecz/UnNetHackPlus/Alt.org---nethack-addi(c)tion:-current-random-messages.md

 Back to the add-form

-Number of added messages: 2691
+Number of added messages: 2719
 Gravestone	"Don't be daft, they couldn't hit an elephant at this dist-" Gravestone	"I wonder what deleting 'system32' does?"
 Gravestone	"I wonder what deleting 'system32' does?"
 Gravestone	"If wizards can do the tengu shuffle, I bet tourists can do the fox-trot..."
+Gravestone	"Kai su, teknon?"
 Gravestone	"So this is what it feels like to be buried alive."
 Last words of Indiana Jones 1889- 1946 Gravestone	"Wonder what this mushroom does?..."
 Gravestone	"Y'all watch this!"